AstroPathJHU/AstroPathPipeline/astropath/slides/align/README.md

 To run alignment on single slide, run:
 ```
-alignmentset root/path/of/samples root/path/of/images SlideID
+alignsample root/path/of/samples root/path/of/images SlideID
 ```

 To run alignment on a whole cohort of slides, run:
 ```
-alignmentcohort root/path/of/samples root/path/of/images
+aligncohort root/path/of/samples root/path/of/images
 ```

-To see more command line arguments, run `alignmentset --help` or `alignmentcohort --help`.
+To see more command line arguments, run `alignsample --help` or `aligncohort --help`.

 The outputs will be in `root/path/of/samples/SlideID/dbload/`.
 The following files will be created: